I don’t even know where to start. Really, I don’t. That’s partly why this post is so late in coming.

 Slab City sits about two hours east of San Diego, deep in the southern California desert.
 It’s so named because of the concrete slabs left when the military abandoned Camp Dunlap: the military removed all of the buildings, but left the concrete slabs.
 The location has become a small desert oasis for snowbirds, and for those looking for a free, somewhat unrestricted lifestyle.

 - There is no plumbing, electrical service, or running water.
-Many the snowbirds and the full-time residents use “gopher holes” for their sewage.
+Many of the snowbirds and the full-time residents use “gopher holes” for their sewage.
 A gopher hole is a hole dug in the ground for the sewage.

 - It’s free camping.
 You fend for yourself, but some places offer free meals during the week.